Brett-Kennedy/GermanTankProblem/README.md

 !["all"](https://github.com/Brett-Kennedy/GermanTankProblem/blob/main/images/using_all.jpg)

+It can be seen that the estimates using the maximum are quite close.
+And that the estimates from the first 10 are quite poor; those from the middle 10 better, and those from the last 10 better still.
+And so, as expected, the later in the sequence the parts used are taken, the better the estimate.
+But, this leaves the question if using the earlier observations still has some value, if combined with the maximum observation.

+We next experiment with taking the mean and median of some or all of the observations.

 Examining the results for median error (smaller is better) for the techniques tried, simply using the maximum part found, in fact, works the best.
-Some other techiques work nearly as well, but it can be seen: the less parts considered, the better.
+Some other techiques work nearly as well, but it can be seen: the less parts considered, the better, with the optimum being a single part, the maximum.

 | Technique |	Median Error |
 | ---------- | ---------- |